gangldevelop/OLXSortd/README.md

 **Smart Email Contact Management & Cold Outreach Tool for Outlook & Gmail**

-OLXSortd is an intelligent email contact management system that analyzes your email interactions to categorize contacts and streamline your outreach efforts.
-Built as an Outlook Add-in and Gmail extension, it helps you identify warm leads, reconnect with inactive contacts, and optimize your email communication strategy.
+OLXSortd is an intelligent email contact management system focused on **outreach to contacts that have been contacted before but haven't been contacted in a while**.
+The app analyzes your email interactions to automatically categorize contacts and helps you **follow up and check in with contacts to potentially restart old leads**.
+Built as an Outlook Add-in and Gmail extension, it identifies opportunities for re-engagement and streamlines your outreach efforts.

 ## ✨ Features

 ### 🧠 Intelligent Contact Analysis
-- **Smart Categorization**: Automatically categorizes contacts into Frequent, Warm, Hot, Cold, and Inactive based on email patterns
+- **Smart Categorization**: Automatically categorizes contacts into **Recent**, **In Touch**, and **Inactive** based on email interaction patterns
 - **Response Rate Tracking**: Calculates response rates and engagement metrics for each contact
 - **Behavioral Insights**: Analyzes email frequency, response times, and conversation patterns
 - **Performance Optimization**: Uses Web Workers for fast analysis of large contact databases (10,000+ contacts)

+#### Contact Categorization Logic

+The system automatically categorizes contacts based on their email interaction history:

+**📅 Recent** (`recent`)
+- Contacts with recent activity (last contact ≤ 30 days ago), OR
+- High recent email frequency (≥ 2 emails in last 30 days), OR
+- Good recent engagement (≥ 5 emails in last 90 days with ≥ 20% response rate)
+- *These contacts are actively engaged and should be nurtured*

+**🤝 In Touch** (`in_touch`)
+- Contacts with good historical relationship (≥ 3 total emails)
+- Decent responsiveness (≥ 30% response rate)
+- Last contact within 120 days (about 4 months)
+- *These contacts have a solid relationship but aren't very recent*

+**⏰ Inactive** (`inactive`)
+- All other contacts (long time since last touch or very sparse history)
+- Contacts that haven't been contacted in a while or have minimal interaction
+- *These contacts need re-engagement to restart old leads*

 ### 🔍 Advanced Search & Filtering
 - **Real-time Search**: Search contacts by name, email, or company